 A persistent problem for all Australians

-We know that family background plays a central role in determining the adult outcomes of young people in countries such as Australia that have high income inequality.
-Social disadvantage tends to concentrate in low-income communities, is highly likely to continue across generations within families, and is prevalent within specific marginal social groups, including Indigenous Australians and migrants (McLachlan, Gilfillan and Gordon, 2013).
+We know that family background plays a central role in determining the adult outcomes of young people in countries such as Australia that have high-income inequality.
+Social disadvantage tends to concentrate in low-income communities, is highly likely to continue across generations within families, and is prevalent within specific marginal social groups, including among Indigenous Australians and migrants (McLachlan, Gilfillan and Gordon, 2013).

 Issues such as poverty, homelessness, lack of education, ill-health, low levels of labour market participation, and crime are all negative consequences of deep and persistent disadvantage.
 The economic costs associated with these outcomes are staggering.

-- 3 to 5 times more likely to be expelled from school
+- three to five times more likely to be expelled from school

-- 5 times more likely to repeat a year of school, or go before a juvenile court
+- five times more likely to repeat a year of school, or go before a juvenile court

-- 2 times more likely to be diagnosed with depression, attention deficit hyperactivity disorder or to have used illegal drugs.
+- two times more likely to be diagnosed with depression, attention deficit hyperactivity disorder or to have used illegal drugs.

 The lottery of one’s birth is a crucial factor in determining who will experience disadvantage.
-It is also the key to finding meaningful strategies to reduce social inequality and make a difference.
+It is also the key to finding meaningful strategies to reduce social inequality and in making a difference.